Home

 First Nations Longhouse

 An educational website.
-Information of the First Nations Longhouse at the University of British Columiba.
+Information of the First Nations Longhouse at the University of British Columbia.
 See the traditional house posts "in situ" in a virtual reality tour of the Great Hall: Sty Wet Tan.
 In the Salish Hun'q'umin'um language, "Sty Wet Tan" means the spirit of the west wind which welcomes people from the four directions.
 Four house posts and two supporting roof beams were carved for the Great Hall by Coast Salish artist Susan Point; Haisla artist Lyle Wilson; Gitksan artists Chief Walter Harris and his son Rodney; Tahltan, Tlingit and Nisga'a artist Ken McNeil; Tahltan, Tlingit and Tsimshian artist Stan Bevan; and Haida and Metis artist Don Yeoman.

 "These posts would visually demonstrate our respect for Elders and ancestors whose strength, manifested through these posts, holds up the house and our cultures."
 The house post by Lyle Wilson is carved from an ancient yellow cedar tree (right), a species that has been logged to near extinction for commercial wood products.
 Wilson was most influenced by his uncle, the Haisla carver Sam Robinson.
 From the University of British Columbia.